What is Net Promoter Score?

-While working on your analysis, you can sort customer responses by NPS score and see answers coming from promoters and detractors separately, or combine them the way you want.
-It allows an analyst to see the most relevant topics for different categories of customers – what makes promoters happy and loyal, what irritates the detractors most and what can still be improved to convert more slightly satisfied customers into very satisfied customers.
+Then, when analyzing the answers, you can sort customer responses by score and see answers coming from promoters and detractors separately, or combine them the way you want.
+It allows an analyst to see the most relevant topics for different categories of customers – what makes promoters happy and loyal, what irritates the detractors most, and what can still be improved to convert more slightly satisfied customers into very satisfied customers.

 To summarize: Get more actionable insights about the drivers of your business by simply adding AI-driven text analysis to your next Net Promoter Score project.

 Read more about our text analysis software Explorer here.